 Prepare and Enjoy: A day spent metal detecting is a day of fun and adventure.
 You can go it alone or with a group.
 Joining a metal detecting club will give you a great education and help you meet other hobbyists.

 To make the most of your hunt, bring some water, sunscreen if necessary, appropriate clothing for the weather, and make sure the area is not off-limits to metal detecting.
 Tell someone where you’re going, when you plan to be back, and bring your phone with you.

 Be a good sport: Metal detecting can easily get a bad name if we don’t approach it with some degree of etiquette and respect for others.
 Friendly metal detecting is our goal and bad behavior will get us banned in more places.
 So be a good sport and a hobby ambassador.
 Don’t leave holes unfilled after you dig for your finds.

 Price and Practical Searching: You don’t have to spend a lot of money to find really interesting targets.
 There is really more luck to finding stuff than using expensive detectors.
 No matter what you use, you still have to move over the ground and actually over the item, and you need to dig up every target – what you may think is a bottlecap or pull-tab could actually be something good!

 How to dig a plug in the grass

 Here’s a good example of how to dig a plug in the grass when you’re metal detecting.
 Notice how he doesn’t cut a full circle, rather leaves one edge connected so the plug can be cleanly replaced.
-This helps fill the hole, leaving it as found, reduces chance of injury, and helps keep the grass from dying!
+This helps fill the hole, leaving it as found, reduces the chance of injury, and helps keep the grass from dying!